History of public health in Chicago: Rapid Expansion and Specialization

 Before the 1870s, hospitals had a bad reputation.
 Poor people went there to die, even those who were not fatally ill when they arrived.
 Bad sanitation on the part of doctors spread disease inside the hospital.
 Finally.the discovery of the germ theory of disease produced an immediate transition to concerns with sanitation. and cleanliness.
 After the Great Fire of 1871, Chicago's hospital system grew rapidly in response to the city's burgeoning population.
 The city's first hospital was built in 1843 in response to epidemic fears.
 Vaccination programs for the poor began in 1848.
 Specialized facilities were created for specific health crises, such as smallpox and cholera.
 The expansion was characterized by steady increases of bed capacity to meet growing demand; specialization to serve specific communities and medical needs; and the development of new facilities and technologies.

-In 1927 and 1928—years of peak prosperity—numerous hospitals expanded or were newly built, including Mercy Hospital (now part of Insight Hospital and Medical Center), Passavant Memorial Hospital (now part of Northwestern Memorial Hospital, and Edgewater Hospital.
+In 1927 and 1928—years of peak prosperity—numerous hospitals expanded or were newly built, including Mercy Hospital (now part of Insight Hospital and Medical Center), Passavant Memorial Hospital (now part of Northwestern Memorial Hospital), and Edgewater Hospital.
 In 1916 the University of Chicago obtained funding for. an independent academic medical school effort with a teaching hospital.
 The facility opened in 1927 and is now the Pritzker School of Medicine.

 Community-focused Care

 Many hospitals in Chicago were established to serve specific ethnic, religious, or cultural communities:

-Over twenty Catholic hospitals were built, including Mercy Hospital, St. Elizabeths Hospital and St. Anne's Hospital.
+Over twenty Catholic hospitals were built, including Mercy Hospital, St. Elizabeth's Hospital, and St. Anne's Hospital.
 The main Jewish hospitals were Michael Reese Hospital and Mount Sinai Medical Center.
 German Hospital (renamed Grant Hospital in World War I) was built by the German Protestant population.
-Provident Hospital (Chicago) was founded in 1891 to train Black nurses, who were not welcome in other hospitals but were needed by the rapifly growing African-American community.
+Provident Hospital (Chicago) was founded in 1891 to train Black nurses, who were not welcome in other hospitals but were needed by the rapidly growing African-American community.

 This approach ensured that diverse populations could receive care in environments that respected their cultural and linguistic needs.
 One major result was that the specific communities patronized "their" hospitals and generated political support.